PhungXuanAnh/allow-copy-google-meet-caption/README.md

 The extension:

-1. **Content Script (`content.js`)**: Detects Google Meet pages and dynamically loads the core functionality
-2. **Core Script (`allow-copy-caption-in-google-meet/script.js`)**: Contains the main caption manipulation logic
+1. **Content Scripts**: Each domain loads its specific content script directly from manifest.json
+2. **Domain Validation**: Each script validates it's running on the correct domain before initializing
-3. **Automatic Processing**: Finds caption containers and modifies CSS styles to enable text selection
+3. **Automatic Processing**: Finds target elements and modifies CSS styles to enable functionality
-4. **Dynamic Updates**: Uses mutation observers to handle new captions as they appear
+4. **Dynamic Updates**: Uses mutation observers to handle new content as it appears
 5. **Fallback Protection**: Includes periodic checks to ensure styles remain applied

 ### Technical Implementation

-The core script:
+The core scripts:
-- Automatically finds the caption container in Google Meet
+- Automatically find their target containers (captions for Meet, navigation for Docs)
-- Modifies CSS styles to make text selectable while keeping avatars visible by:
+- Modify CSS styles to enable desired functionality while maintaining visual integrity
-  - Setting caption text to a higher z-index (bringing it to the front)
-  - Positioning speaker avatar elements to a lower z-index (sending them to the back)
-  - Enabling user selection on caption text
-  - Using pointer-events to allow clicking through avatar elements
-- Sets up mutation observers to apply styles to new captions as they appear
+- Set up mutation observers to apply styles to new elements as they appear
-- Adds a fallback check to ensure styles are consistently applied
+- Add fallback checks to ensure styles are consistently applied
+- Include domain validation to prevent cross-execution

 ### Modular Design Benefits

 - **Code Reusability**: Core functionality can be used both in the extension and standalone
 - **Easy Testing**: Copy-paste the script directly into console for quick testing
-- **Maintainability**: Single source of truth for caption manipulation logic
+- **Maintainability**: Single source of truth for each feature's logic
 - **Debugging**: Same debugging output whether used as extension or standalone script
+- **CSP Compliance**: No dynamic script injection, eliminating Content Security Policy violations
+- **Performance**: Scripts load only on their target domains, reducing unnecessary execution

 ## Privacy Notice